opinion

 A future where real food doesn’t exist anymore may sound like quite a bleak and dystopian future.
 But this is far closer than we think with the 26-year timer we find ourselves on

-17 year-old Christian Yeung wins the 2023 HRB Essay on Humanities
+17 year-old Christian Yeung wins the Harbinger prize in Humanities

 slide image